0xAgamy/Build_ML_Solutions_with_sklearn/Build_Regression_Models/README.md

 # Build Regression Models

-This folder contains a series of Jupyter notebooks dedicated to building, testing, and tuning various regression models using the Automobile dataset from [Kaggle](https://www.kaggle.com/datasets/roger1315/automobiles).
+A series of Jupyter notebooks dedicated to building, testing, and tuning various regression models.
 Each notebook covers a different aspect of the regression modeling process, from data exploration to advanced model selection and hyperparameter tuning.

 ## Notebooks Overview